serverless/dashboard/node/packages/aws-lambda-otel-extension/test/integration/benchmark/README.md

 There's 2s gap between function invocations, to ensure we test against single lambda instance.

-For each scenario, median value (calculated out of 5) for each duration numbers (as described below) are read, calculated and written to the outcome `.csv`
+For each scenario, median value (out of 5) for each duration numbers described below are read, calculated and written to the outcome CSV output

 ### Initialization durations